How to Clean Faux Leather

 washing a leather car seat

-When working on a large surface area, work on the stains one portion at a time; never wipe a large portion all at once.
 Use the damp rag on a small area first and wipe it dry.
-Afterwards, proceed to the next spot, following the same procedure until the entire surface has been covered.
-This will ensure the leather does not get wet for any long period of time.
+Afterward, proceed to the next spot, following the same procedure until the entire surface has been covered.
+This will ensure that the leather does not get wet for any long period of time.
 Letting faux leather stay wet too long may cause it to get damaged.
 For the same reason, you should never allow the leather to be saturated or soaked with water.

 Step 4 - Use Baby Wipes for Instant Cleaning

-When wearing faux leather outside the home, it is recommended you carry a pack of baby wipes.
-Experienced users recommend this product because it provides an instant cleaning solution while on the go.
 Baby wipes contain just enough moisture to clean stains away while maintaining the necessary short dry time.
 The product is intended for delicate baby skin and is therefore safe to use on delicate faux leather or real leather.
 Although the product may be quite expensive to use for larger areas, it is ideal for small stains on shoes, bags, and clothes.

 Step 5 - Polish the Material